Net worth of 'Barbie' star Margot Robbie and how she spends her fortune

 In a short span of time, Margot Robbie strengthened her net worth on the back of smart investments in a real estate portfolio that helps her live comfortably in both the US and her home country of Australia.

 One of Robbie’s best-known homes is located in the Venice Beach neighbourhood of Los Angeles.
-It was bought by the actor in around October 2019 for USD 5 million, shortly after she was named by Forbes as one of the world’s highest-paid female actors.
+It was bought by the actor in around October 2019 for USD 5 million (INR 41 crore approx.), shortly after she was named by Forbes as one of the world’s highest-paid female actors.

 The property has three separate structures on a double-wide lot, the exact size of which is unknown.
 It is built like a fortress and has its own gate, alarm systems and CCTV cameras.
 Besides the main building, it has a two-bedroom separate structure and a cottage-style third structure.
 There is a three-car garage on the property as well.

-In mid-2021, when parts of the property were still under construction, TMZ reported that its total worth will be an estimated USD 15 million.
+In mid-2021, when parts of the property were still under construction, TMZ reported that its total worth will be an estimated USD 15 million (INR 123 crore approx.).

 Besides her US address, Robbie is believed to own a home in Byron Bay.
-It was bought by her in 2018 for around USD 3 million.
+It was bought by her in 2018 for around USD 3 million (INR 24 crore approx.).
 Australian media reports from the time suggest that she indeed had a look at the property located in Linnaeus Estate, which was a private gated beachfront estate, between Byron Bay and Lennox Head.

 The timber-lined property is situated next to a beach.
 It has an all-white interior, large kitchen and designer bathroom, as well as a treehouse-like alfresco deck that extends out of the main building into the greenery-covered ground of the property.